plaid/developer-feedback/README.md

-# Note: This repo has been paused as we re-evaluate our community presence.
+## Note: This repo has been paused as we re-evaluate our community strategy.
 The current Plaid developer community is invite-only.
 To receive an invite, PM @plaiddev on Twitter.

 ## 👋 Welcome to Plaid's developer-feedback repo!